riccardoobassoo02-star/riccardoobassoo02-star/README.md

 MSc student in **Sustainable Energy Systems** at DTU Copenhagen, with a background in Management Engineering from the University of Padua.

-I'm interested in the commercial and quantitative side of the energy transition — energy trading, market modelling, and project finance.

----

 ## What I'm working on

 - 🔋 **BESS Arbitrage Analyser** — LP optimisation tool for battery storage revenue in ERCOT Day-Ahead Market, with LCOS and payback analysis ([repo](https://github.com/riccardoobassoo02-star/modo-bess-analyser))
 - 📈 **Electricity price forecasting** — ML models for day-ahead price prediction
-- ⚡ **HVAC optimisation** — MILP dispatch model for building energy systems under uncertainty (DTU 02435)

 ---